-5 Conclusions
+6 Conclusions

 In this paper we have developed methods for comparing groups using predicted probabilities and marginal effects on probabilities for the binary regression model.
 Since the model is nonlinear, conclusions on whether groups differ in the probability of the outcome or in the effect of a regressor depend on where in the data the groups are compared and how the effects of regressors are summarized.
 Deciding how to make comparisons requires careful consideration based on a substantive understanding of the process being modeled and the questions being asked.
-While this is much harder than routine tests of the equality of regression coefficients, the more complex task of comparing predictions and marginal effects provides greater substantive insights.
-The social world is too complex for the probability of the outcome or the effect of a regressor on the outcome to always be the same or to always be different across groups.
+While this is much harder than routine tests of the equality of regression coefficients, the more complex task of comparing predictions and marginal effects provides greater substantive insights that reflect the complexity of the substantive application.

 While our examples are relatively simple, the same methods can be used with any number of groups and in models with many regressors including higher order interactions.
-Further, our methods can be extended beyond testing for group differences to interpreting interactions more generally such as dichotomous by dichotomous interactions, continuous by continuous interactions, and three-way interactions.
-Additionally, while we demonstrate these methods with the logit model, they can also be used to interpret interactions in other regression models.
-In general, these methods can be used in any model where your software can make predictions and estimate marginal effects.
-We used Stata 14's (StataCorp, 2015b) margin command along with the SPost13 package (Long and Freese, 2014).4 Similar features are being developed in R (Leeper, 2016).
+In models such as binary logit or ordinal probit, an advantage of our approach is that it deals with issues of identification without additional, untestable assumptions.
+But, even in models where the regression coefficients are identified, comparing groups using predictions and marginal effects have advantages in any model in which the outcome has a nonlinear relationship with regressors, including linear regression.
+Further, our methods can be extended beyond testing for group differences to interpreting interactions more generally, such as dichotomous by dichotomous interactions, continuous by continuous interactions, and three-way interactions.
+In general, the methods we have developed can effectively used in any model where your software can make predictions and estimate marginal effects.